 London Pass

-I usually never buy city passes like this because the math never adds up to make it worth it.
-Once you’ve read this post and have decided what sights you will for sure be visiting during your London 4 day itinerary, go to this website and add up if the London Pass will save you money or not.
+I usually never buy city passes like this because the math never adds up for it to make sense.
+Once you’ve read this post and have decided what sights you will for sure be visiting during your 4-day London itinerary, go to this website and add up if the London Pass will save you money or not.

 Weather in London